elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 ------------
 ### [Part 2 – Step 18.
 Assembling the Top Lid](http://www.support.modix3d.com/top-lid-top-cover/)
+* Assembly:
+  * Speed: Fast.
+  * Difficulty: Easy.
+* Issues:
-* Fast, easy assembly, though the instructions are not as thorough as before.
+  * The assembly instructions are not as thorough as before, though the process is straightforward.
-* The count of screws in the Modix instructions is not accurate.
-The Modix instructions for this step include at least some of the parts in Part 2 Step 19.
+    * The count of screws in the assembly instructions is not accurate.
+    * The assembly instructions for this step include at least some of the parts in [Part 2 Step 19](#part-2--step-19-assembling-the-top-pivoting-lid).
-* The bottom lip of the back lid plate overlaps witht he back plate of the enclosure.
-Perhaps this is evidence of improper installation...
+  * The bottom lip of the back lid plate overlaps with the back plate of the enclosure.
+This does not appear to be a result of incorrect placement, and may be the consequence of receiving an outdated model number for one of the enclosure panels.
 <center>
 <table>
   <tr>